sijiehuang23/periodic-flow/README.md

 ## Introduction

-`periodicflow` is a simple code designed to perform __direct numerical simulation__ (__DNS__) in periodic domains, which indicates that flow being statistically homogeneous in all spatial directions (such as isotropic turbulence).
+`periodicflow` is a simple Python code designed to perform __direct numerical simulation__ (__DNS__) in periodic domains, which indicates that flow being statistically homogeneous in all spatial directions (such as homogeneous isotropic turbulence).
 It solves the incompressible Navier-Stokes equations using a _Fourier Galerkin pseudo-spectral_ method [(Canuto _et al._, 2007)](#CQHZ2007) in both two and three dimensions.
 The backbone of the code is built upon the Python package [shenfun](https://github.com/spectralDNS/shenfun) [(Mortensen, 2018)](#Mor2018), which handles most of the heavy-lifting tasks (such as forward and inverse Fourier transforms, MPI parallelization, dealiasing, I/O, etc).
 The code also leverages Numba-optimized functions to accelerate simulations.

 ## Governing equations and numerical methods

-The code solves the incompressible fluctuating Navier-Stokes equations in both two and three dimensions.
+The code solves the fluctuating incompressible Navier-Stokes equations in both two and three dimensions.
 A noise term is included to model mesoscopic fluctuations, such as thermal fluctuations.
 Additionally, an external forcing term is incorporated to sustain the flow in scenarios like statistically steady turbulent flows.
+As stated in the introduction, the nonlinear term is evaluated pseudo-spectrally; that is, the nonlinear product is first computed in physical space and then transformed into Fourier space.

 The following time integration schemes are provided for now:
 1. An explicit and an implicit predictor-corrector schemes designed for Langevin-type of equations [(Delong _et al._, 2013)](#DGED2013)
 2. Second and third-order TVD RK schemes by [Gottlieb & Shu (1998)](#GS1998).
-The 3rd-order version is modified in [Delong _et al._ (2013)](#DGED2013) to account for stochastic terms.
+The 3rd-order version is modified in [Delong _et al._ (2013)](#DGED2013) to account for additive stochastic terms.
-3. A low-storage 4th-order RK scheme provided by [Bogey & Bailly (2004)](#BB2004)
+3. A low-storage standard 4th-order RK scheme provided by [Bogey & Bailly (2004)](#BB2004)

 ## Installation and usage

 1. The only direct dependency of the code are [shenfun](https://github.com/spectralDNS/shenfun) and `rich` (for formatting logging purpose).
-One can install via `mamba` (or `conda` as well) by
+One can install via `mamba` (or `conda`) by
     ```bash
     mamba create -n <env_name> -c conda-forge shenfun rich
     mamba activate <env_name>